Table of Contents for Rio Grande Rift Geothermal Energy Resources in Colorado and New Mexico

 The main east-west line of thermal springs and wells crosses the projection of the Sawatch Fault into the alluvial valley of Chalk Creek from the north.
-The Sawatch Fault is the western boundary of the Upper Arkansas Graben (half-graben) at this location.
+The Sawatch Fault is the western boundary of the Arkansas Basin (half-graben) at this location.
 The fault is offset about 2 1/2 miles where it crosses Chalk Creek so that the fault line is farther west on the south side of the Chalk Creek valley (dextral offset).
 There is probably a complex fault zone beneath the Chalk Creek alluvium, and thermal water conduits are in this zone.
 The bedrock beneath the alluvium is Mount Princeton Batholith, a granitic intrusive igneous rock (quartz monzonite) 34 to 38 million years old.
 Some wells drilled into the quartz monzonite beneath the Chalk Creek alluvium have encountered thermal water in fractures

 Hortense Hot Spring is the hottest thermal spring in Colorado at 180°F. The Mount Princeton Resort hot springs are reported to be in the range of 110°F to 150°F. Domestic wells in the Chalk Creek Geothermal Area have produced water that is above 100°F. Total upwelling of thermal water into the Chalk Creek alluvium through conduits in the quartz monzonite has been estimated at 1000 gallons per minute.
 The combined discharge of Mount Princeton Hot Springs has been measured at 175 gallons per minute.
 The discharge of Hortense Hot Spring has been reported to be 18 gallons per minute.
 The total dissolved solids in the thermal water is low.
 The age of the thermal water is estimated (tritium analysis) to be 20 to 50 years.
-The suggested origin is from snowmelt in the high Mount Princeton area circulating down through the bedrock system and discharging in the Chalk Creek Valley.
+The suggested origin is from snowmelt in the high Mount Princeton area circulating down deep into the bedrock system and then discharging upward into the Chalk Creek Valley.
 Estimates of the temperature deep in the geothermal system have ranged from 300°F to 400°F. The Chalk Creek Geothermal Site has a geothermal gradient greater than 5.5°F per 100 feet, which is the highest gradient in Colorado.